stephengaito/toolArchive/Readme.md

-Podman, is easy to use and is similar enough to Docker that, once your machine is setup to run Podman in rootless mode, the transition from Docker to Podman is almost unoticed... you really can [`alias docker=podman`](https://podman.io/whatis.html).
+Podman, is easy to use and is similar enough to Docker that, once your machine is setup to run Podman in rootless mode, the transition from Docker to Podman is almost unnoticed... you really can [`alias docker=podman`](https://podman.io/whatis.html).

 More importantly, Podman 'manages pods'.
 For a small shop, you do not need